Vista Oil, Trafigura to develop oil wells in Argentina

-BUENOS AIRES (Reuters) - Latin American oil company Vista Oil & Gas and Geneva-based Trafigura on Monday signed a deal to jointly develop 20 wells in Argentina’s Vaca Muerta shale oil deposit, the companies said in a statement.
+BUENOS AIRES, June 28 (Reuters) - Latin American oil company Vista Oil & Gas (VISTAA.MX) and Geneva-based Trafigura (TRAFGF.UL) on Monday signed a deal to jointly develop 20 wells in Argentina's Vaca Muerta shale oil deposit, the companies said in a statement.

 The investment will be made in the Bajada del Palo block Oeste, where Vista already has 28 operational oil wells, the statement said.